sundar07/sundar07.github.io/people/index.md

 - Swarali Dighe (Masters by Research, Aug 2022 - July 2025)

-- Ankitkumar Vishwakarma (Junior Research Fellow, Aug 2024 - April 2025)
+- Ankitkumar Vishwakarma (Junior Research Fellow, Aug 2024 - April 2025) - Became a senior research associate and image analyst at Biocon Bristol Myers Squibb Research and Development Center, Bengaluru

-- Jeetnet Baar (Junior Research Fellow, July 2023 - Feb 2024)
+- Jeetnet Baar (Junior Research Fellow, July 2023 - Feb 2024) - Moved on to do a PhD under Dr. Qiang Liu at the University of Saskatchewan, Canada